10 Admirable Qualities Of A Good Employee

 The right employee in the right position would bring in a lot of positive changes to the possible.
 However, the wrong one could easily disrupt your time, money, and resources.

 To help you find the right employee for your company, here is our list of qualities of a good employee that we look out for:

 10 Qualities Of A Good Employee That Every Manager Should Encourage

-An employee lacking the passion for the job might get the work done.
-But the difference will be seen in the employees’ long term performance.
-A dispassionate employee, sooner or later, show signs of lacking motivation and decreased productivity.
+An employee lacking passion for the job might get the work done.
+But the difference will be seen in the employees’ long-term performance.
+A dispassionate employee, sooner or later, shows signs of lacking motivation and decreased productivity.

-So, how exactly do you recognize employees whoa re passionate?
+So, how exactly do you identify passionate employees?
 According to a survey from Deloitte, passion consists of these three aspects:

 - Always seeking knowledge from new challenges.